jcalcaben/gatsby-glossary-app/src/_converted/cloud-services.md

 ---
   title: "cloud services"
   wordClasses:
     - "noun"
   tags:
     - "programming"
   synonyms: []
   relatedTerms:
-    - "software as a service"
+    - "software-as-a-service"
-    - "platform as a service"
+    - "platform-as-a-service"
-    - "payments as a service"
+    - "payments-as-a-service"
   readMore: []
 ---
 A resource provided over the internet that hosts or shares computer processing capability and data to computers and other devices on demand.
 Cloud services include software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS).